openlabathens/aegean-cargo-routes/README.md

 The plugin can be used as it is.
 You download from this repository and install in your WordPress website as any other plugin.

+## Usage

+You can than use the shortode `aegean_sail_routes` to display the routes interface anywhere in your website.

-You can use it to display your own data.
-Islands and Routes are added as Post Types in your WP CMS and can be managed accordingly.
+You can use the plugin to display your own routes.
+Islands and Routes are added as Post Types in your WP CMS and can be managed there accordingly.

 ## Data (To be updated)

 Data are provided in a CSV format for further usage, but are also displayed here.

 ## Credits